KetroSithole/KetroSithole/README.md

 # Ketro Sithole
-I am a Full-Stack Software and Data Engineer at Expeditus, specializing in designing and implementing end-to-end data solutions to optimize business processes.
+I am a Full-Stack Software and Data Engineer, specializing in designing and implementing end-to-end data solutions to optimize business processes.
 My academic foundation in Mathematics, Computational and Applied Mathematics, Data Science, and Knowledge Management equips me with a holistic and analytical approach to solving complex problems.

 With technical expertise spanning Python, SQL, SAS, C++, C#, Power BI, Excel, VBA, Angular, Vue, and more, I excel in building robust data-driven applications and delivering actionable analytics.
 ---